Passwordless Authentication: What It Is and How It Works

 The point of passwordless is to use an authentication method that’s more secure.
 A password is a knowledge factor.
 It’s not much of an improvement if you replace a password with another, just as insecure knowledge factor.

 Passwordless authentication offers a number of benefits:

 Stops account takeovers from credential attacks: Removing passwords as an authentication method eliminates all password-based attacks.
 Attackers simply can’t use passwords to login because they don’t exist.
-Passwordless authentication can protect against login credentials being stolen or leaked in credential stuffing, credential cracking, ransomware via RDP, social engineering, and phishing attacks.
+Passwordless authentication can protect against login credentials being stolen or leaked in credential stuffing, credential cracking, rainbow table attacks, ransomware via RDP, social engineering, and phishing attacks.

 Improves the user experience: With its zero-click logins, passwordless authentication eliminates the friction of authenticating.
 Users do not need to refer to a second device, check their email, remember passwords, or go through the hassle of resetting them.

 Saves time and money on password resets and help desk calls: Users no longer need to remember unique passwords or regularly reset them as part of a strong password policy, which means less work for IT.